mozilla/extension-workshop/src/content/documentation/publish/firefox-add-on-distribution-agreement-dec-2021.md

 ### 7. Content removal

 **(a) Removal from Distribution by You.**
 You may cease distribution of Your Add-ons at any time by removing your Add-on from AMO.
-You agree that ceasing maintenance or distribution of Add-ons does not necessarily remove Your Add-on from End-User machines, hardware, or other devices, or from any part of AMO where previously downloaded applications are stored on behalf of End-Users (if any).
+You agree that ceasing maintenance or distribution of Add-ons does not necessarily remove Your Add-on from End-User machines, hardware, or other devices, or from any part of AMO where Add-ons are stored on behalf of End-Users (if any).

 **(b) Removal from Distribution by Mozilla.**
-Mozilla reserves the right (though not the obligation) to, in our sole discretion, remove or revoke access to any Listed or Unlisted Add-ons.
-This applies, but is not limited to, Add-ons that, in our reasonable opinion, violate this Agreement or the law, any applicable Mozilla policy, or is in any way harmful or objectionable.
-In addition, we may at any time remove Your Add-on from AMO; revoke Your Mozilla Certificate; blocklist an Add-on; delete your AMO account; flag, filter, modify related materials (including but not limited to descriptions, screenshots, or metadata); reclassify the Add-on; or take other corrective action.
+Mozilla reserves the right (though not the obligation) to, in our sole discretion, remove or revoke access to any Listed or Self-distributed Add-ons as well as AMO accounts.
+This applies, but is not limited to, Add-ons and AMO accounts that, in our reasonable opinion, violate this Agreement or the law, any applicable Mozilla policy, or is in any way harmful or objectionable.
+In addition, we may at any time remove Your Add-on from AMO; blocklist an Add-on; delete your AMO account; flag, filter, modify related materials (including but not limited to descriptions, screenshots, or metadata); reclassify the Add-on; or take other corrective action.

-For example, a Listed Add-on may be removed in response to abuse reports from End-Users, in response to a Take-Down Request, or if it comes to Mozilla’s attention that the Add-on violates our Conditions of Use.
-An Unlisted Add-on may be blocklisted or the Mozilla Certificate revoked if it comes to Mozilla’s attention that it violates the Security Criteria described in our [Review Policies](/documentation/publish/add-on-policies/).
+For example, a Listed Add-on or AMO account may be removed in response to abuse reports from End-Users, in response to a Take-Down Request, or if it comes to Mozilla’s attention that the Add-on or AMO account violates our Conditions of Use.
+An Self-distributed Add-on may be blocklisted or the Mozilla Certificate revoked if it comes to Mozilla’s attention that it violates the Security Criteria described in our [Review Policies](/documentation/publish/add-on-policies/).

+This includes a policy to terminate and ban developers we consider to be repeat infringers.
+If we determine that You have repeatedly violated this Agreement or the [Review Policies](/documentation/publish/add-on-policies/), we may terminate Your AMO account and its Add-ons as well as any other AMO accounts and Add-ons you own or control.
+This includes the removal, revocation, and/or corrective action described above.
+We may also prohibit You from creating any new AMO accounts or Add-ons.

 In addition, we may at any time suspend or terminate this Agreement with You if we are no longer going to support the products and services related to Firefox Add-ons or issue Mozilla Certificates.